 “I’m so overwhelmed by what I see [on set].
 The actors are much more in their characters, the director is much more free this time and the stories are grown-up stories.
 Ku’damm 56 was more like a fairytale; Monika was an ugly duck who became a swan.
 Now they’re struggling and have conflicts with each other and their husbands and their mother.
 It’s not a coming-of-age story but really a drama, and with a lot of humour too.”

-Taking to social media to get fan feedback, Hess says she enjoyed hearing from viewers who were willing Monika and potential love interest Joachim to marry.
+Taking to social media, Hess says she enjoyed hearing from viewers who were willing Monika and potential love interest Joachim to marry.
 Monika rejected Joachim in Ku’damm 56 but he returns in the sequel.

 “There are a lot of fans asking for marriage and happy endings between him and Monika so it’s wonderful to see all these Facebook posts,” the writer says.
 “It’s quite new that the writer has direct reaction to what you have written.
 They said after the first part it has to go on, they have to marry and I’m giving the fans this marriage but not in the way they are expecting.
 I really like to listen to viewers and fans and to react and give them more, but not in the way they are expecting.”